chauuy/sqlserver/README.md

 oc apply -f  template-SQL-SERVER2019.yml
 ```

-**Note:** it is possible to modify this template to add persistent storage with a PV (PersistentVolume).
+**Note:** it is possible to modify this template to add persistent storage with a config of a PVC (PersistentVolumeClaim) in a PV (PersistentVolume).

 Available in JSON and YAML
 - template-SQL-SERVER2019.yml (In YAML format)